Vienna is hugely popular for a Christmas trip. But what should you do when you’re there? Here are some recommendations…

 You can easily imagine medieval children blowing on their fingers to cool them down after picking open a piping hot chestnut.
 Follow in their footsteps (but with better dental hygiene).

 9. Enjoy a sausage

 (The sausage booth just outside Karlsplatz station next to Hotel Bristol)

 You can eat a sausage at one of Vienna’s many sausage stands any time of year.
 But they come into their own in winter.

-When the night chill is threatening to bite and you’re tired from seeing the sights and gaping at the lights, then take yourself off to a sausage stand and fill up with a tasty
+When the night chill threatens to bite, and you’re tired from seeing the sights and gaping at the lights, then fill up with a tasty

 So there you have it.
 For an in-depth look at Vienna at Christmas, check out my full guide here.